-Access the Philosophia Christi Summer 2022 Issue!
+Access the Latest Philosophia Christi Issue!

-Get immediate digital access to the latest issue of Philosophia Christi (vol. 24, no. 1) by subscribing today via the Philosophy Documentation Center.
-In fact, for as low as $25/yr, your digital only subscription to the journal includes the current issue and the entire archive of Philosophia Christi articles, philosophical notes, and book reviews since 1999 (over 1100 items to search, browse, and access)!
+Get immediate digital access to the latest issue of Philosophia Christi (vol. 25, no. 1) by subscribing today via the Philosophy Documentation Center.
+In fact, for as low as $25/yr, your digital only subscription to the journal includes the current issue and the entire archive of Philosophia Christi articles, philosophical notes, and book reviews since 1999 (over 1150 items to search, browse, and access)!

 From the latest issue, enjoy the following preview!